Extras - Recipes

 #> • Zero variance filter on: all_predictors()

-#> • Log transformation on: distance
+#> • Log transformation on: canopy_cover

 #> • Centering and scaling for: all_numeric_predictors()